The robots.txt file in Yoast SEO

 The robots.txt file tells a search engine where it is allowed to go on your website.
-You can edit the robots.txt file through the Yoast SEO plugin.
-In this article, we’ll show you how to go about this!
+In this article, we’ll explain how the robots.txt file works with Yoast SEO.

 Do you want to know more about what the robots.txt file is and what it does?
 Check out our Ultimate guide to robots.txt.

-robots.txtfile is not writable or your WordPress install has disabled file editing, the following steps may fail.
-Optionally, you can edit at the server level.
+robots.txt file is not writable or your WordPress install has disabled file editing, the information here may not apply.
+Optionally, you can try edit the file at the server level.

 - Log in to your WordPress website.